 Scalping has always presupposed incredible tension, maximum concentration, and iron self-control.
-Yes, in due time, it really allowed some traders to quickly grow their account equity and become stars of trading.
+Yes, in due time, it allowed some traders to quickly grow their account equity and become stars of trading.
 Unfortunately, now the situation has changed.
 Here’s what I think about scalping on Forex:

 - There are no Depth of Market requests in forex that display the pending orders of all the market participants.
-Since forex is an over-the-counter market which does not have a central link, it is not technically possible to combine all the requests.
+Since forex is an over-the-counter market that does not have a central link, it is not technically possible to combine all the requests.
 The MT5 terminal does have a similar tool, but unfortunately, only your broker’s requests or the requests from a group of brokers can be displayed there.
 This volume is a drop in the ocean; it is not at all a representative sample that can be used in an analysis.

 - Short-term movements on almost any trading instrument are poorly analyzed and that’s why so many traders are losing money on binary options, about which I will have a separate lesson.
 Most of the time, there is noise in the market. the majority of successful traders switch to more medium-term trades.
 I will talk about this in more detail at the end of this level of my course.

 - When you make a lot of small trades, the total amount of spreads can exceed the amount of your profit.
 Remember that, in each trade, you have to take away several points from the profit that go to the broker as a commission for opening and closing a position.
 Recall the risk management lesson where we studied the detailed report from the MT4 platform.
 If the average profit per transaction is 5 points and the spread is 3-4 points, can this be called a successful strategy?
 I believe not.

-- Scalping has died at the moment of development of the automated trade and the creation of HFT algorithms.
+- Scalping has died at the moment of the development of the automated trade and the creation of HFT algorithms.